Dental Implants in Torrance

 For years I’d felt like a part of my body was missing — because my teeth were.
 My dentist told me that dental implants would make me feel and look a lot better.
 OK, I said.
 Now, I’m thrilled.
 I can smile, eat anything, and enjoy a good laugh with my friends.

-Using the most recent advances in dental implant technology, Dr. Kawahara is able to place single-stage implants.
+Using the most recent advances in dental implant technology, Dr. Kawahara and Dr. Yamamoto are able to place single-stage implants.

 These implants do not require a second procedure to uncover them but do require a minimum of twelve weeks of healing time before crowns are placed.